-Criminal justice system in England and Wales taking a punitive turn with consequences for an already crisis-ridden prisons system, according to latest report from the Centre for Crime and Justice Studies.
+Criminal justice system in England and Wales is on the cusp of a punitive turn, with consequences for an already crisis-ridden prisons system, according to latest report from the Centre for Crime and Justice Studies.

 The criminal justice system in England and Wales has become increasingly punitive, with more pressure being piled onto an already crisis-ridden prisons system.
 The report, Trends in criminal justice spending, staffing and populations, reveals that police-recorded crime – often considered the gateway to the criminal justice system – has soared over the last decade.
 In conjunction, the increasing political support for restoring police officer levels to pre-austerity historical highs, alongside harsher sentencing for knife offences suggests that a more punitive system is on the horizon.
 Considering the stubbornly high prison population and significant cuts to spending and staffing since 2010, the prisons system may face unsustainable pressure.